charlesbluca/dijkstra-algo/README.md

 # dijkstra-algo
-An assignment for Data Structures in Java; uses Dijkstra's algorithm to find the shortest distance between two cities, with a GUI representation (credited to my professor and IAs)
+An assignment for Data Structures in Java; uses Dijkstra's algorithm to find the shortest distance between two cities, with a GUI representation (credited to my professor and IAs at the time)

 Compiling/Executing:
 ----------